DevOpsBootcamp/website/source/index.rst

 DevOps Bootcamp
 ===============
+DevOps Bootcamp is an OSU Open Source Lab and OSU Linux Users Group program aimed at boosting our impact and outreach while shrinking the skills gap for OSU students interested in DevOps.

 The `OSU Open Source Lab <http://osuosl.org/>`_ provides quality hosting for more than 160 open source projects.
 Along with delivering over 460 terabytes of